Careers Guidance and Work-related Curriculum

 Year 9: Options Year

-During Year 10, pupils prepare for and carry out, work experience.
-They will then evaluate their performance in the work place and understand the value of post-16 education.
+During years 10 and 11, pupils prepare for and undertake work experience if they are ready, allowing them to evaluate their performance and recognise the value of post-16 education.

 Assessing and Measuring Impact